vidarsko/ComFiT/docs/ClassPhaseFieldCrystal.md

 ## The ground state

-To find the ground state of a PFC, one inserts the a particular mode approximation into the free energy density, average over a unit cell ([coarse-grain](ClassBaseSystem.md)) and minimizes it with respect to the amplitudes.
+To find the ground state of a PFC, one inserts a particular mode approximation into the free energy density, average over a unit cell ([coarse-grain](ClassBaseSystem.md)) and minimizes it with respect to the amplitudes.

 !!! example "Example: The 1D PFC - Ground state"
     To find the ground state of the 1D PFC, we assume that we can express the field in the one-mode approximation, i.e.,